curityio/dotnet-api-jwt-validation/README.md

 ```

 The configuration uses a local example domain for the authorization server.\
-To use it, add the following entry to your local computer's hosts file:
+To use such a domain, add the following entry to your local computer's hosts file:

 ```text
 127.0.0.1 login.example.com